rynoV/calumsieppert.me-v3/posts/emacs/mobile_org.md

 then
     echo "Pushing changes"
     # Update org mobile files, starting an emacs server if necessary
-    if ! emacsclient --socket-name orgsync --eval "(org-mobile-push)" then
+    if ! emacsclient --socket-name orgsync --eval "(calum/org-mobile-sync)" then
         echo "Starting emacs daemon for syncing changes" emacs --daemon=orgsync
-        emacsclient --socket-name orgsync --eval "(org-mobile-push)"
+        emacsclient --socket-name orgsync --eval "(calum/org-mobile-sync)"
     fi
-    # Push org mobile changes to dropbox
-    rclone sync --fast-list ~/Dropbox dropbox: else
+    echo "Done pushing changes"
+else
     echo "No changes, not pushing" fi
 ```

 This script attempts to push only if changes have been made.
-Because pushing involves `org-mobile-push`, an Emacs Lisp function, the script calls the function using `emacsclient` on a daemon called `orgsync`, starting the daemon if necessary.
+Because pushing involves `org-mobile-push/pull`, Emacs Lisp functions, the script calls the functions using `emacsclient` on a daemon called `orgsync`, starting the daemon if necessary.

+Update <span class="timestamp-wrapper"><span class="timestamp">&lt;2021-09-06 Mon&gt;</span></span>:

+-   Changed script to use function defined in config above instead of repeating code
+-   Changed script to sync changes instead of just pushing to avoid conflicts

 `check-org-changes.sh` is a script that returns 0 if my Org files have changed, and 1 otherwise: